Bhanditz/Anvil/README.md

 # Anvil.js

 This is the node script that runs my minecraft server on ```peticol.as```.
-The script execs the server jar and wraps stderr and stdin to script actions.
+Slowly building out into a framework called anvil that will allow scripting for minecraft servers usuing javascript.
+Actual scripting is taking place in ```app.js```.

 ### Currently the server
 * says a welcome message